nazimboudeffa/awesome-trading/README.md

 Crypto
 ---

-- Doge community (use a secondary official account)
+- Doge community (use a secondary official account to avoid spam)
-- Bot of the doge community
+- Bot of the doge community, yes there is a bot affected to your account